mobilecoinfoundation/mcips/text/0002-encrypted-memos.md

 The main justification to avoid protobuf is that we want to make as effective use as possible of the space of the memo, and using an off-the-shelf approach like protobuf would create overheads that would prevent us from storing all the data that we want to in 46 bytes.

+Nothing stops a memo type from being introduced that uses protobuf to encode its memo data.

 ## Alt: Use AES-GCM

 Typically, it is better to use an AEAD than to use a stream cipher like AES in counter mode.
 For example, we could have selected AES-GCM, and then we have